swiftlang/swift-evolution/proposals/0138-unsaferawbufferpointer.md

 }
 ```

-Should return a bounds checked collection of bytes:
+Should return a debug mode bounds checked collection of bytes:

 ```swift
 protocol MTLBuffer {